 - Lean meats, poultry and fish.
 Opt for lean selections, such as fish, skinless chicken and turkey, pork tenderloin, extra-lean ground beef, and round or sirloin beef cuts.
+Look for poultry not injected with fat or broth.
 Choose lower sodium canned fish and meat.
 Limit smoked or processed meats, such as deli meats.

 - Condiments, seasonings and spreads.
 Herbs, spices, flavored vinegars, salsas and olive oil can add zest to your meals without the salt overload.
 Choose low- or reduced-sodium versions of condiments.